-Students will be provided basic tools and equipment during the course.
+Students will be provided basic tools and equipment for use during the course.
 Students will be responsible for replacement cost of tools and equipment that is lost, damaged, or stolen.

 Students are permitted to bring up to two dogs of their own with them during a course.
-Students will be responsible for the actions of their dogs while on the campus or other activities sanctioned by Conifer Canine LLC.
+Students will be responsible for the actions of their dogs, and damages to property, other dogs or humans while on the campus or other activities sanctioned by Conifer Canine LLC and/or the Dog Trainer College.
 Those who elect not to bring their own dogs will be given opportunity to train with dogs that are on hand at the College.

 Standards of Progress

-Students graduating with a 97% will be with Honors.
-Those graduating with a 92%-96% will be with Merit.
+Students graduating with a 97% or higher will graduate with Honors.
+Those graduating with a 93%-96% will graduate with Merit.
 All grade reports will be given near the end of the course.

 Students must meet an overall grade of 80% to pass the course and receive certification.
 Students who do not pass the course will not receive their certificate and must reapply to the school and retake the course with a passing grade to receive a certificate.

 Students who are failing a course may continue the course and receive a Certificate of Attendance as long as the minimum attendance requirements are met.